Visa Waiver Program

-The person is not permitted to engage in gainful employment, though some type of employment, such as performers, business meetings may be considered acceptable activities with this type of entry, a visitor may enter the United States, from a visa waiver country, for a period of 90 days or less.
+The person is not permitted to engage in gainful employment, though some types of employment, such as performers, and taking part in business meetings may be considered acceptable activities with this type of entry.
+A visitor may enter the United States from a visa waiver country for a period of 90 days or less.

 The alien must be carrying a valid passport from a country currently recognized by the program.